moodysalem/react-sync/README.md

 ## Install
 `npm install --save react-sync`

-Alternately this project builds to a UMD module named ReactSync, so you can include a rawgit script tag in your page
+Alternately this project builds to a UMD module named ReactSync, so you can include a unpkg script tag in your page

 Look for `window.ReactSync`